2018 nominations are closed

 - Nominee’s photo (high resolution headshot)

 - Proposed citation for nominee.
-This is a brief statement that succinctly summarizes what the nominee would be inducted for (200 words).
+This is a brief statement that succinctly summarizes what the nominee would be inducted for and the impact of his/her invention (200 words).

 - At least one patent number issued to nominee by the US Patent and Trademark Office, plus the total number of nominee’s issued patents, if known.